 The next step is pretty obvious.
 Once Facebook gets this system perfected the next time you say “Anyone know a good dentist” Facebook can charge companies in the area to display with ratings or reviews right there and even tell you if your friends have reviewed an advertiser or not.

-It’s an incredibly sophisticated way to cut off the need for consumers to perform ‘searches’ on the Facebook platform and to increase the utility of the site for the aging user base.
+It’s an incredibly sophisticated way to cut off the need for consumers to perform ‘searches’ on the Facebook Platform noun Any website, mobile app, SaaS, or other digi... and to increase the utility of the site for the aging user base.
 My guess is a system like this is using NLP and Machine Learning along with all of the data it can obtain to make recommendations and display them for a user.
 I’m also guessing this system will be a part of Facebook’s still-hasnt-caught-on voice A.I. assistant to help you order pizza from the couch or find the closest bar with the most check-ins.